-Rep tryouts are approaching, please read through this email
+Tryouts are approaching, please read through this email and the attachments.

-There are several FAQ answered throughout the email and attachments.
+There are several FAQ answered throughout the communication.

 FUEL Performance will conduct the technical and 5 on 5 evaluations.